Congregational Assessment Tool

 “Better Decisions in Less Time with More Confidence”

-The Congregation Assessment Tool (CAT) provides the congregation and the Iowa UMC Conference with objective organizational information that includes energy level, satisfaction/wholeness, flexibility, and ministry priorities.
+The Congregation Assessment Tool (CAT) provides the congregation and the Iowa Conference with objective organizational information that includes energy level, satisfaction/wholeness, flexibility, and ministry priorities.
 Every person connected to the church is invited to complete the assessment, providing the leadership with broad and in-depth information about several areas:

 - The Level of Satisfaction and Energy in the Congregation